 Legal Framework

-On August 27, 2010, Kenya adopted a new Constitution, guaranteeing fundamental human rights and freedoms.
-In addition, Kenya is party to many international treaties that have been incorporated into the new constitution.
-Kenya is also enshrining international human rights standards by directly incorporating them into Kenyan domestic law, as stipulated in Article 2(6) of the Constitution.
-Although the Constitution employs a more progressive stance, LGBTI persons in Kenya continue to be the target of sexual violence, physical and verbal abuse, and social exclusion.
-Moreover, Article 45 (2) of the constitution discriminates against same-sex marriage.
-LGBTI persons are not protected against discrimination under Kenyan law.
-Homosexual conduct is illegal, and accordingly the right to equality under Article 27 (4) of the Constitution does not include either sexual orientation or gender identity.
+Although the Constitution employs a rather progressive stance, LGBTQI+ persons in Kenya continue to be the target of sexual violence, physical and verbal abuse, and social exclusion.
+Moreover, Art.
+45 (2) of the Constitution discriminates against same-sex marriage, as does Art.
+3 (1) of the Marriage Act from 6 May 2014.
+LGBTQI+ persons are not protected against discrimination under Kenyan law.
+Homosexual conduct is illegal, and the right to equality under Art.
+27 (4) of the Constitution does not include either sexual orientation or gender identity.

 The Sexual Offences Act 2006 directs the law on sexual offences in Kenya.
 It was enacted in order to prevent and protect all persons from unlawful sexual acts and does not mention same-sex relations.
 As opposed to the Penal Code which provided for maximum sentences for sexual offences, the 2006 Act contains more minimal mandatory prison terms on specific sexual offences.
+However, in a shadow report to the Committee Against Torture (CAT) on the period 2013-2022, Kenyan Civil Society Organisations highlighted that LGBTQI+ persons continue to be targeted by both state and non-state actors under Section 162(a), (c) and 165 of the Penal Code of Kenya.
+Furter, Anti-sodomy laws enable abuse that escalates to a degree of torture under CAT, thus violating Kenya’s obligations under CAT and its new Constitution.

 Absence of progressive laws has socially marginalised transgender individuals and permitted ill-treatment by state officials.
 Most intersex individuals either have corrective surgeries performed at birth by their parents or are not given the chance to undergo a sex reassignment surgery when they are of age due to the lack of legal recognition for sex reassignments.
 In addition, a legal mechanism to change one’s name and personal details in identity documents remains absent.